stefanpenner/ember-app-kit/index.md

 Ember App Kit (EAK) is a robust starter kit for developing applications in [Ember.js](http://emberjs.com).
 EAK makes it easy to develop, build, test, and deploy applications independent of any back-end build process.

-The kit is the result of the hours application developers have put into setting up tooling.

 ### Asset Compilation

 Ember App Kit is built around [Grunt](http://gruntjs.com), an extremely easy-to-use task runner built in Node.js.
 Grunt is the *de facto* build tool of the front-end world, and EAK uses its huge ecosystem of tasks for compiling all kinds of assets, including: